Azure/azure-sdk-for-js/sdk/servicebus/service-bus/test/README.md

 - Add breakpoints in the test you want to debug.
 Tip: It is helpful to append the `.only` on the test method if you want only that method to be run.
 - Start Debugging

+## Integration tests

+Our integration tests will run against the live resources, which are determined by the environment variables you provide.

+To run the integration tests, you will need to execute `npm run integration-test`.

+To generate new resources for your tests, follow the procedure at [Integration Testing with live services](https://github.com/Azure/azure-sdk-for-js/blob/master/CONTRIBUTING.md#integration-testing-with-live-services).

+Integration tests won't need updated recordings, and they also won't change previous recordings unless specified (see [Regenerating recordings](#regenerating-recordings)).

+## Regenerating recordings

+If you modify the test files, the API shape of this library, or the underlying network calls, the recordings need to be re-generated before you run the unit tests.

+To re-generate the recordings, set the environment variable `TEST_MODE` to `record` and then run the integration tests.
+Once the integration tests finish, the recordings will be updated.

+## The common recorder

+Our tests use our library [test-utils-recorder](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/test-utils/recorder).
+For any other question or if you want to help us get better at testing, please read the [test-utils-recorder's readme](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/test-utils/recorder/README.md).

 ![Impressions](https://azure-sdk-impressions.azurewebsites.net/api/impressions/azure-sdk-for-js%2Fsdk%2Fservicebus%2Fservice-bus%2Ftest%2FREADME.png)